hbshci/fhi/content/challenge/faqs.md

     Pharmaceutical, biotech, medical device, and diagnostic technologies may not be the best fit for this challenge unless they have demonstrated impact on improving care delivery processes beyond typical product interventions.

-1. #### What level of maturity are you looking for?
+1. #### How far along does my innovation have to be?

     The application is open to any organization or solution ranging from nearly developed to fully developed to the early stages of deployment.
 However, you need credible demonstrated evidence that your solution can significantly impact the US health care delivery system.
+This means your solution needs to be implemented in at least one setting.

 1. #### What criteria will the Judging Committee use?

-    Our judging panel will evaluate applications based on impact and value creation potential, dissemination plan, credible evidence of idea, and other participants' comments.
+    Our judging panel will evaluate applications based on [criteria](#{{gsheets.nav.challenge-challenge-criteria.navId}}) including impact and value creation potential, credible evidence of idea, dissemination plan, and other participants' comments.

 1. #### I am not a Harvard alumnus, can I still apply?

     Absolutely!
-Anyone can participate in our Challenge.
+Anyone can participate in the Health Acceleration Challenge.

 1. #### I want to participate but don't have an innovation.
 How much time and effort does it take to be a part of a challenge?

     Participants can contribute on a variety of levels, ranging from applauding ideas to contributing complex concepts.
 Being a part of our Challenge requires anywhere from a few minutes to many hours.
 It's totally up to you!
+Sharing insightful comments on other people's ideas on the Health Acceleration Challenge platform **could earn you free tickets to our invite-only Conference** even if you are not a Challenge applicant.

 1. #### What happens to my intellectual property on the Health Acceleration Challenge platform?